 Forward Pass: A forward pass takes place when the ball is passed by a player in the direction of the opponent’s goal.

 Foul: In soccer, a foul is an action or incident that is considered illegal under the rules of the game.

 Friendly: A friendly is a non-competitive soccer game.
-This game has no impact on teams league or tournament position and is often used by teams to experiment with new tactics, players, or formations.
-(Check out my article – What is a friendly in soccer?
-To find out more.)
+This game has no impact on a team’s league or tournament position and is often used by teams to experiment with new tactics, players, or formations.
+(Check out my article – What is a friendly in soccer? – to find out more.)